MDMA Addiction

 Ecstasy use is commonplace among club-goers.
 Statista reports that in 2019, there were over 2.5 million users of ecstasy in the U.S. in the past year.
 For many, it is merely another part of the weekend.
 Unfortunately, many users may not realize the dangers that come with frequent use.
 While some people can use ecstasy on occasion and not suffer any dire consequences, for others, it can become a problem.

-Ecstasy Dependence and Addiction
+Ecstasy Dependence & Addiction

 The journal Drug and Alcohol Dependence reports that, over time, a person can become psychologically dependent on ecstasy, and the feelings of joy and social connection that the drug provides may become difficult to live without.
 Those who face difficulty dealing with the comedown may seek out more ecstasy to sustain their high.